sara-nl/griddocs/source/Pages/documentation/style_guidelines.rst

   * Virtual Organisation (VO), then VO.
   * User Interface (UI), then UI.

 * GridFTP, gridFTP or gridftp?
-GSIdCap? -> GridFTP, GSIdCap
+GSIdCap? -> GridFTP, GSIdCap, WebDAV
 * OutputSandbox or output sandbox? ->

   * OutputSandbox is the statement in the JDL.
 Better: ``OutputSandbox`` statement.